Free Tool

 Based on your DMARC policy (none, quarantine, or reject), the receiver handles emails that fail authentication.

-Receivers send aggregate reports showing authentication results, and forensic emails (failure reports) with details about individual messages that failed DMARC checks.
+Receivers send aggregate reports showing authentication results, and failure reports (formerly called forensic reports) with details about individual messages that failed DMARC checks.

 Email authentication is no longer optional.
 Here's why implementing DMARC is critical for your organization: